Back to blog

 You might be thinking: "We already send invoices via email PDF.
 Why do we need special software?"

-Here's what the FTA actually requires:
+Here's what the MoF mandate actually requires:

-FTA E-Invoicing Requirements: What You Must Do
+UAE E-Invoicing Requirements (MoF Mandate): What You Must Do

 1. UBL 2.1 Format (Not PDF)